About the MPN

 How can I obtain access to the data?

-The MPN data can be accessed only if you have the required login information.
-You can find information on how to obtain access to MPN data here.
+The MPN data can only be accessed if you have the required login information.
+It is also possible to collect additional data via the MPN system by cooperating with KiM on bespoke and supplementary studies.
+You can find more information on how to obtain access to the MPN data and the possibilities for collecting additional data here.

 Would you like to be kept informed of the research?